Battery-Recycling/.github/profile/README.md

 ## Focus Areas

 ### Battery Recycling
 - Process-modeling and simulation tools
 - Material separation and recovery workflows
 - Data engineering for experimental and characterization pipelines

 ### Self-Driving Labs
 - Automation frameworks for closed-loop experimentation
 - Orchestration tools for hardware, robotics, and ML models
 - Interfaces for lab control, experiment scheduling, and data capture

 ### Active Learning
 - Autonomous experiment–model loops
 - Query strategies for expensive measurements
 - Benchmark tools for evaluating decision policies

+## Contact
+For questions or collaboration ideas, use the organization’s discussion board or open an issue.
+Alternately, you can contact us at

+- Vahid Attari
+- Affilation: Natural Resources Canada (NRCan)
+- vahid.attari@nrcan-rncan.gc.ca# HTP-Recovery-Modeling---NaOH-base